thomhurst/BDTest/README.md

 ### Usage

-Tests can be constructed either by extending from a base class (recommended for cleaner and more readable tests), or by using the a test builder object.
+Tests can be constructed either by extending from a base class (recommended for cleaner and more readable tests), or by using the test builder object.

 Extending from `BDTestBase`